-The eventual withdrawal of extraordinary support provided by national governments is expected to impact credit quality and lead to credit losses.
+The eventual withdrawal of extraordinary support provided by national governments is expected to impact credit quality and potentially lead to credit losses.
 Although the Group is well capitalised, it remains vulnerable as a significant portion of its lending is in sectors exposed to disruption resulting from the pandemic.
 Credit risk is expected to increase going forward.
 Profitability, which is already low for European banks generally, is expected to decrease further which will impair the ability of banks to generate capital internally at a time when more capital might be needed given the overall economic situation.

 All of these factors have adversely affected, and are expected to continue to affect, the Group's results.
-Furthermore, the Group may be adversely affected by the measures adopted by regulatory authorities in the banking sector, including but not limited to, recent reductions in reference interest rates, the adoption of moratorium measures for bank customers as, post the moratorium period, the Group may experience a significant increase in NPEs and loan provisions, as well as changes in asset purchase programmes.
+Furthermore, the Group may be adversely affected by the measures adopted by regulatory authorities in the banking sector, including but not limited to, recent reductions in reference interest rates, the adoption of moratorium measures for bank customers as, post the moratorium period, the Group may experience increases in NPEs and loan provisions.